 19. Demonstration Disenrollment.
-If a woman becomes pregnant while enrolled in the demonstration, she may be determined eligible for Medicaid under the State Plan.
-The state must not submit claims under the demonstration for any woman who is found to be eligible under the Medicaid State Plan.
-In addition, women who receive a sterilization procedure and complete all necessary follow-up procedures will subsequently be disenrolled from the demonstration.
+If an individual becomes pregnant while enrolled in the demonstration, they may be determined eligible for Medicaid under the State Plan.
+The state must not submit claims under the demonstration for any individual who is found to be eligible under the Medicaid State Plan.